-Choosing to place a loved one in the care of a nursing home is often a time-consuming and difficult decision.
-You will do your best to find a location that will provide an enriching environment and quality care that you can’t provide on your own.
+Choosing to place a loved one in the care of a nursing home is often time-consuming and difficult.
+You will do your best to find a location that will provide an enriching environment and quality care you can’t provide alone.
 Unfortunately, many nursing homes across the country still face significant cases of nursing home abuse and neglect, as these locations create environments that leave the elderly vulnerable to their caretakers.
 At Hach & Rose, LLP, we take nursing home abuse seriously.
 We will fight for the justice your loved one deserves so you and your family can move forward.

-According to statistics collected by the National Association of Nursing Home Attorneys, an estimated 5 million older adults suffer abuse every year.
-Additionally, 36% of residents admitted to witnessing at least one incident of physical abuse.
+According to statistics collected by the World Health Organization, roughly one in six people over the age of 60 has experienced abuse in a community setting.
+Studies suggest that the abuse rate in institutions like nursing homes is even higher.
 Even when the consequences are not fatal, nursing home negligence robs victims of their dignity and sense of security.
 If your loved one has suffered abuse or other indignities in a nursing home, contact the New York nursing home abuse lawyers of Hach & Rose, LLP at (212) 779-0057 today.

 Why Hire Hach & Rose, LLP?

 The Hach & Rose, LLP abuse and neglect attorneys have well over 100 years of combined legal experience.
 We are among the top-rated attorneys in New York and, together, have been selected for the New York Super Lawyers list, the New York Super Lawyers Rising Stars list, the Top 40 under 40 trial attorneys list, and have also been named to the elite Multi-Million Dollar Advocates Forum.
 We have built an excellent reputation and helped hundreds of clients recover significant damages through successful settlements and verdicts.